Skip to main content

 Eating foods with many calories but few vitamins and minerals in pregnancy can lead to excess weight gain and health problems for you and baby.

-Nutrient needs during pregnancy
+Higher nutrient needs during pregnancy

 Therefore, most doctors recommend that pregnant women take a prenatal vitamin and mineral supplement every day in addition to eating a healthy diet.
-Taking a supplement ensures that you get enough of those extra nutrients you and your baby need now
+Taking a supplement ensures that you get enough of those extra nutrients you and your baby need now.

 Pregnant women have increased nutritional needs